martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 `[AI to Propose Mitigation Plans for User Validation]`

 ### 10.3.
 Dependencies
-*AI Instruction: List key external dependencies (known MCP servers, proposed third-party APIs, specific Supabase features critical to the project) and any assumptions made about their availability or functionality.
+*AI Instruction: List key external dependencies (known MCP servers, proposed third-party APIs, specific features of the chosen backend (e.g., Supabase) critical to the project) and any assumptions made about their availability or functionality.
 Highlight where user action might be needed for setup or API keys.*
 `[AI to List Key Dependencies for User Validation]`

 ---